Hard-Constrained Deep Learning for Climate Downscaling: Results and discussion

 \section{Results and discussion}

-For evaluating our results, we use typical metrics for weather and climate super-resolution: root-mean-square error (RMSE), mean absolute error (MAE) and mean bias as well as typical metrics for super-resolution: peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), multi-scale SSIM (MS-SSIM) and Pearson correlation.
+For evaluating our results, we use typical metrics for weather and climate super-resolution: root-mean-square error (RMSE), mean absolute error (MAE) and mean bias as well as typical metrics for super-resolution: peak signal-to-noise ratio (PSNR), structural similarity index measure (SSIM), multi-scale SSIM (MS-SSIM), Pearson correlation and Fractional Skill Score (FSS).
 We show RMSE and MS-SSIM in the main paper, while the others can be found in the appendix.
 Most metrics are highly correlated in our case.
 For the GAN giving a probabilistic prediction, we also use continuous ranked probability score (CRPS).
 Because we are interested in the violation of conservation laws and predicting non-physical values, we also look at the average constraint violation, the number of (unwanted) negative pixels, and the average magnitude of negative values.
+We additionally look at the variance among the pixels within a predicted super-pixel and investigate the difference for constraining methods.
+The key results are aggregated in Figure \ref{fig:main}.